 - Low cost compared to other sedation options

-- Safest option for patients with certain medical conditions
+- Safest option for clients with certain medical conditions

 Cons

-- Patients may feel pressure, vibrations, or sounds, which may be distressing
+- Patients may feel pressure, vibrations, or sounds, which may be unsettling

 - Anxiety isn’t managed, making it unsuitable for highly nervous patients